DeathCamel58/hushjs/README.md

 # HushJS

-This is a library that interfaces with the [hushjs](https://hush.ac) API.
+This is a library that interfaces with the [Hush App](https://hush.ac) API.

 ## Actions
 * ![Jest Unit Tests](https://github.com/DeathCamel58/hushjs/actions/workflows/jest.yml/badge.svg)